internetarchive/brozzler/job-conf.rst

 Most of the settings that apply to seeds can also be specified at the top level, in which case all seeds inherit those settings.
 If an option is specified both at the top level and at the seed level, the results are merged.
-In cases of coflict, the seed-level value takes precedence.
+In cases of conflict, the seed-level value takes precedence.

 In the example yaml above, ``warcprox_meta`` is specified at the top level and at the seed level for the seed http://one.example.org/.
 At the top level we